Law of Azerbaijan

+Under the Constitution, there is nominally a system of presidential republic with a separation of powers among the Legislative, Executive and Judicial branches of the government.
+However, power in Azerbaijan is firmly in the hands of the executive.
+The legislature is de facto powerless.

 Civil law

 The term civil law in Azerbaijan refers to private law, which is opposed to the common law system of Criminal law and Civil law.
 The major body of statutes and laws governing civil law and procedure are set out in the Civil Code of Azerbaijan, established in December 1999.
+The contractual relations are based on the principle of contractual freedom.

 Criminal law

 The current Criminal Code of Azerbaijan came into force in September 2000, replacing the older Criminal Code of 1960 which had been based on the principles of Soviet law.
 Article 1 of the Criminal Code states that "the Criminal legislation of the Republic of Azerbaijan consists of this Code.
 New laws defining criminal responsibility are subject to inclusion in this Code"; this is characteristic of civil law legal systems such as France and Italy.
 In 1998 Azerbaijan was the first country in the Orient to abolish the capital punishment.

 Sources of law

 Unlike common law systems such as the United States and United Kingdom, Azerbaijani courts do not rely extensively on case law and judicial precedent.
 Except for decisions of the Constitutional Court of Azerbaijan, decisions of the courts are not usually counted as a source of law.
 The sources of law in the Azerbaijani legal system are: